VWO Platform

 Use Audio/Video Testimonials

-Okay, of course you know that they have a better conversion potential than testimonials in plain text.
+Okay, of course, you know that they have a better conversion potential than testimonials in plain text.
 But consider adding a written transcript with them, if possible.
 This way the content will be easily crawlable for search engines.
-And will also be useful for people with loading problems due to slow Internet connection.
+And will also be useful for people with loading problems due to a slow Internet connection.
 See how Market Motive accomplishes this:

 Market Motive audio testimonial with transcript